alexbird-hunterindustries/lightning-talks/2025-11-07-when-to-plan/presentation.md

 ## Examples: de-risking decisions

+- Wrap the library to convert the library data format to one we choose; couple to our format
+  - (This is an anti-corruption layer)
-- Prove the database with sample data
+- Prove the database with sample data (e.g. dual write)
 - Prove the translation strategy with a small part of the UI
-- Prove a pattern in a narrow scope
+  - (i.e. Replace the decision with an experiment)

 ---